robbinjanssen/home-assistant-omnik-inverter/README.md

 ## HACS installation

-Add this component using HACS by searching for `Omnik Inverter` on the `Integrations` page.
+Add this component using HACS by searching for `Omnik Inverter Solar Sensor (No Cloud)` on the `Integrations` page.

 ## Manual installation